 Choose clothing made of quick-drying, moisture-wicking fabrics, such as wool or polyester.
 Avoid cotton, which takes a long time to dry when wet.
 You can think of clothing as separate systems:

-- Next-to-skin base layers: Made of wool or polyester, these are most important in cool to cold temperatures.
+- Next-to-skin base layers: Made of wool or polyester, base layers are most important in cool to cold temperatures.

 - Hiking layers: These include nylon and/or polyester pants, T-shirt, sun shirt, sun hat.